Skip to the content.

 I’m personally willing to get Columbina and Sandrone’s constellations/signature weapons if it turns out Signora isn’t in Nod-Krai.
 I believe in this principle and I think if those two Harbingers become really successful, then they might prioritize Signora’s return because like I’ve said, the fact that they’ve released all female Harbingers except Signora implies that they’re testing the waters to estimate how successful her banner will be, and if they both turn out to be a huge hit, then they might even expedite her release as a playable character.

-Conclusion: They’re setting the stage for her playability
+Conclusion: They’re (probably) setting the stage for her playability

 With all the new evidence that has surfaced so far, Signora’s release is no longer a matter of if, but when.
 My prediction?
-Either 2026 in 6.x with the release of Mare Jivari, or 2027 in 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
+I’m 60% confident that she will be playable as early as 6.x, maybe with the release of Mare Jivari, and 80% confident that she will be in at least 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
+I’m saying 60% in 6.x mainly because Nod-Krai’s arc is already packed with a ton of major story beats and characters, so I feel like it’s more likely she’ll be in 7.x instead to prevent her return from being overshadowed by literally everything else in 6.x.
 The fact that they’re making her the most sought-after item in the Harbinger blind box, along with further evidence of pity-baiting, means that they’re slowly bringing her back into relevance and trying to get people to talk about her more often, in order to build up hype and anticipation for her launch.

-It’s honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be one of Genshin’s peak moments, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing Signora mains.
+It’s honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be insanely peak, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing us Signora mains.
+All I have to say is, after over 4 years of wait since her death, she’s coming, folks.
+This is very possibly the build-up to the moment we’ve all been waiting for.